Tema relacionado con la salud

 health risk.
 Women also were

 TABLE 4.
-Specific actions suggested by participants to avoid potential breeding sites,
+Specific actions suggested by participants to avoid potential breeding

 Puerto Rico, 2003